Error-related negativity: Main paradigms

 Any paradigm in which mistakes are made during motor responses can be used to measure the ERN.
 Natural keyboarding is one such example where typing errors are shown to elicit ERN.
-The most important feature of any ERN paradigm is obtaining a sufficient number of errors in the participant's responses, and the number of trials needed to obtain reliable scores can vary widely.
+The most important feature of any ERN paradigm is obtaining a sufficient number of errors in the participant's responses, and the number of trials needed to obtain reliable scores can vary widely, which is particularly relevant for studies of individual differences.
 Early experiments identifying the component used a variety of techniques, including word and tone identification, and categorical discrimination (e.g. are the following an animal?).
 However, the majority of experimental paradigms that elicit ERN deflections have been a variant on the Eriksen "Flanker", and "Go/NoGo".
 In addition to responses with the hands, the ERN can also be measured in paradigms where the task is performed with the feet or with vocal responses as in the Stroop paradigm.

 A standard Flanker task involves discerning the central "target" letter from a string of distracting "flanker" letters which surround it.
 For example, congruous letter strings such as "SSSSS" or "HHHHH" and incongruous letter strings such as "HHSHH" or "SSHSS" may be presented on a computer screen.
 Each target letter would be assigned a key stroke response on a keyboard, such as "S" = right shift key and "H" = left shift key.
 Presentation of each letter string is brief, generally less than 100 ms, and central on the screen.
 Participants have approximately 2000 ms to respond before the next presentation.

 The most simple Go/NoGo tasks involve assigning a property of discernment to responding "Go" or not responding "NoGo."
 For example, again congruous letter strings such as "SSSSS" or "HHHHH" and incongruous letter strings such as "HHSHH" or "SSHSS" may be presented on a computer screen.
 The participant could be instructed to respond by pressing the space bar, only for congruous strings, and to not respond when presented with incongruous letter strings.
-More complicated Go/NoGo tasks are usually created when the ERN is the component of interest however, because in order to observe the robust negativity errors must be made.
+More complicated Go/NoGo tasks are usually created when the ERN is the component of interest however, because to observe the robust negativity errors must be made.

 The classic Stroop paradigm involves a color-word task.
 Color words such as "red, yellow, orange, green" are presented centrally on a computer screen either in a color congruent with the word, ("red" in the color red) or in a color incongruent with the word ("red" in the color yellow).
 Participants may be asked to verbalize the color each word is written in.
-Incongruent and congruent presentations of the words can be manipulated to different rates, such as 25/75, 50/50, 30/70 etc.
+Incongruent and congruent presentations of the words can be manipulated to different rates, such as 25/75, 50/50, 30/70 etc. Studies of ERN across flanker, Stroop, and Go/NoGo tasks support convergent validity of ERN, but convergent validity of ERN difference scores is not supported, suggesting there might task-specific differences in ERN difference scores.